NextechSystems/selectapidocspub/source/includes/_appointment.md

 "Fulfilled" -> "Out"
 </pre>

+### Remarks
+In a normal workflow an appointment would go from -> Pending -> Arrived -> Fulfilled.
+Once an appointment is moved from the Arrived status to any other status, you can no longer set the status back to arrived from the API.
+You'll need to manually set the status from within Select.

 The commit parameter should be in the form of an Appointment status field.
 See [https://www.hl7.org/fhir/http.html#update](https://www.hl7.org/fhir/http.html#update) for details on formatting PUT requests in RESTful API’s.

 #### Example: Mark appointment 5453 as arrived